 - i) Environment, health and safety;

 - ii) Employee communication channels;

 - iii) Sports and wellness programs; and

-- iv) Employee training and development.
+- iv) Employee training and development

-The Corporate Social Responsibility ("CSR") activities undertaken in 2012 were as follows:
+The Corporate Social Responsibility ("CSR") activities undertaken in 2013 were as follows:

-- Team Building activities were held from 22 June 2012 to 24 June 2012 to foster better relationship and teamwork among employees of the Group. - On 18 July 2012, the Group organised a blood donation campaign together with the Hospital Batu Pahat for the well being of society at large. - On 9 September 2012, the Group organised a bowling competition with an aim to encourage employees to lead healthy lifestyles. - The Group was quick to respond to the flood victims by donating food and beverages on 6 November 2012. - During the year, the Group has given financial assistance and in-kind contribution for various charitable causes and to certain needy bodies, such as schools, orphanage house, etc.
+- Team Building activities were held from 21 June 2013 to 23 June 2013 to foster better relationship and teamwork among employees of the Group. - On 30 June 2013, the Group organised a bowling competition with an aim to encourage employees to lead healthy lifestyles. - On 3 October 2013, the Group organised a blood donation campaign together with the Hospital Batu Pahat for the well being of society at large. - During the year, the Group has given financial assistance and in-kind contribution for various charitable causes and to certain needy bodies, such as schools, orphanage house, etc.